Skip to content

 REIT dividends are mostly taxed as ordinary income, not at the lower qualified dividend rate.
 This makes REITs less tax-efficient than stock index funds in taxable brokerage accounts.

-Best practice: Hold REITs in tax-advantaged accounts (your Roth IRA or 401(k)) where dividends grow tax-free or tax-deferred.
-If you hold REITs in a taxable account, the dividends are taxed at your marginal income tax rate, which can be 22 to 35% for higher earners.
+Best practice: Hold REITs in tax-advantaged accounts (Roth IRA or 401(k)) where dividends grow tax-free or tax-deferred.

-There is a partial offset: REIT dividends qualify for the 20% qualified business income (QBI) deduction under Section 199A, which effectively reduces the tax rate.
+There is a partial offset: REIT dividends qualify for the 20% qualified business income (QBI) deduction under Section 199A.
 But holding in a Roth IRA eliminates the issue entirely.

 Option 2: Real estate crowdfunding platforms